GOLDEN VALLEY, Minn. — Attention Minnesota and western Wisconsin high schools!

 How PSAs should be submitted:

-- When you send the link, please include a document (PDF format) that explains how your school would use the #eyesUP High School PSA Challenge cash prize to help promote distraction-free driving in your school and/or community (in 500 words or less).
+- When you submit the form, please include a document (PDF format) that explains how your school would use the #eyesUP High School PSA Challenge cash prize to help promote distraction-free driving in your school and/or community (in 500 words or less).

-Need some ideas?
+Need some ideas on how to spend the winnings?
 Here are a few to think about:

 - Purchase giveaway items to encourage and remind students to drive safe